swapnilk30/java-developer-notes/06_CoreJava.md

 #

 ### what will happen if we write final keyword with abstract class?
-- If you declare a class abstract, to use it, you must extend it and if you declare a class final you cannot extend it,
+- If you declare a class abstract, to use it, you must extend it and if you declare a class final you can not extend it,
-- since both contradict with each other you cannot declare a class both abstract and final if you do so a compile time error will be generated.
+- since both contradict with each other you can not declare a class both abstract and final if you do so a compile time error will be generated.